HeavenlyMystery/Bomberman-Pengu/README.md

 # Welcome to Bomberman Pengu!
-Login or register if you don't have an account.
+Login/register if you don't have an account.